 Should you get the Sapphire Preferred or Sapphire Reserve?

 If you travel frequently and plan to utilize the Priority Pass Select lounge membership and its longer list of travel protections, it may be worth springing for the Chase Sapphire Reserve.
 The massive (and simple to use) $300 annual travel credit pushes the effective annual fee down to $250.
-If you can also utilize the $60 annual DoorDash credit in 2021, you can get that net fee as low as $190.
+If you can also utilize the up to $60 in DoorDash credits and up to $120 in Peloton credits in 2021, you can get that net fee as low as $70.

-That means that it’s effectively $95 more to hold than the Sapphire Preferred on an annual basis.
-So as long as you plan to use the card’s perks, including the higher 1.5 cents per point on Chase travel portal redemptions, it could make sense to pay the higher annual fee.
+Since the Sapphire Preferred also has up to $60 in Peloton credits in 2021, that means it’s effectively $35 more to hold the Sapphire Reserve this year, though keep in mind that future years will be different as the annual credits change.
+But as long as you plan to use the card’s perks — including the higher 1.5 cents per point on Chase travel portal redemptions — it could make sense to pay the higher annual fee.

-Otherwise, you’ll be better off grabbing the Chase Sapphire Preferred and putting another card or two in your wallet with the savings — cards which will help you maximize earnings on other popular categories such as gas, business expenses or groceries.
+Otherwise, you’ll be better off grabbing the Chase Sapphire Preferred with its 100,000-point bonus and putting another card or two in your wallet with the savings — cards that can help you maximize earnings on other popular categories such as gas, business expenses or groceries.
 Check out our guide to the best credit cards of 2021 for a list of some of the best complimentary cards to the Sapphire Preferred.

 Find out which cards CNN Underscored chose as our best travel credit cards of 2021.